 By 6 pm, I burned off 3000 calories, and completed my weight loss experiment 19.5 lbs (8.8 kg) lighter.

-But will you actually keep any of that weight off?
+But did I actually keep any of that weight off?

 When your body loses a ton of water, you have to start drinking slowly.
 I knew this, but I still went overboard with my drinking (I didn't even realize how thirsty I was before I actually started drinking), so my stomach did hurt for a while.